Jindrich Henry Degen’s family are sad to announce that Henry passed away on September 12, 2022 at the age of 99.

 He will be missed, but we are grateful for the blessed times we had with him over the last 16 years or so, and feel confident that he is in a good stead for his life on “the other side of the veil.”

 I would like to thank you all for your support, prayers and sympathy and for coming to pay a final tribute to a special man, who I am very proud to be his daughter.

 A special piece of Indian Elder Wisdom read during the funeral service can be found at Chief Tecumseh, Shawnee Nation, 1768-1813.

 *** Since his retirement from Melbourne Symphony Orchestra as a classical oboist, Jindrich Henry Degen produced a prolific amount of art.
 Most of his paintings will need a home.
-The galleries attached to this page show what is presently available at very low cost, or possibly free of charge.
+The galleries attached to this page show what is presently available at very low cost, or even free of charge.
 More works will be progressively added to these displays.
 If interested, please use the contact form and we will respond asap.
 To “pay it forward”, recipients may make a donation to the Salvation Army, Uniting Church (Blue Care) or a charity of their choice. ***